 Citizens taking the initiative in shaping the environment

-In our city, a new ‘front’ in urban spaces and the Rail Corridor are open to be enlivened, to be made more responsive and to be transformed into places of conviviality for public involvement and creative activation.
+In our city, a new ‘front’ in urban spaces and the Rail Corridor are open to being enlivened, made more responsive, and transformed into places of conviviality for public involvement and creative activation.
 This entails careful place management and public consultation with stakeholders.
-The affordances of place are explored to understand and evaluate the extant obstacles created by legacies of control and management.
-Similarly, the quest for more responsive spaces and inclusive services in our built environment has also fired up the imagination of young designers to find ways to empower a larger segment of our population in imagining their spaces, making them accessible to many.
+The affordances of place are explored to understand and evaluate the extent obstacles created by control and management legacies.
+Similarly, the quest for more responsive spaces and inclusive services in our built environment has also fired up young designers’ imagination to find ways to empower a larger segment of our population in imagining their spaces, making them accessible to many.

 Rail Corridor Project

-The Rail Corridor is a 26km stretch of railway land which served as a route for train services from Peninsular Malaysia to Singapore, beginning from the early 1900s.
-When the Malaysian government ceased operations of the train services, the land was returned to Singapore in 2011.
+The Rail Corridor is a 26km stretch of railway land, which served as a route for train services from Peninsular Malaysia to Singapore, beginning from the early 1900s.
+When the Malaysian government ceased the train services’ operations, the land was returned to Singapore in 2011.
 The Rail Corridor passes through a myriad of landscapes and threads through various communities that showcase a cross-section of Singapore’s urban history and development

-The Rail Corridor project is headed by URA, Singapore’s land use planning and conservation authority, to plot the future of the rail corridor in consultation with the various interest groups listed above.
-The exhibition features a video presentation which records dialogues with the various parties on their ideas and passion, as well as a 10m long topographical model of the corridor, made by the students from the Department of Architecture of the National University of Singapore.
+URA heads the Rail Corridor project, Singapore’s land use planning and a conservation authority, to plot the rail corridor’s future in consultation with the various interest groups listed above.
+The exhibition features a video presentation that records dialogues with the various parties on their ideas and passion and a 10m long topographical model of the corridor, made by the students from the Department of Architecture of the National University of Singapore.